-In place, treated with a binding agent and compacted.
-This new, strong base is overlaid with either new asphalt pervement or a chip volume roadways, turning wom out pavemer into sound new base.
-The pavement is milled Cold-In-Place recycling reconditions low projects include benches and picnic tables manufactured from recycled pop bottles, converting brush onsite into compost for concrete into new aggregate for base or use within the project and crushing old subbase courses.
+is recycling: taking a material in one form and converting it to a material in another form. in place, treated with a binding agent and compacted.
+This new, strong base is overlaid with either new asphalt pavement or a chip volume roadways, turning worn out pavemer into sound new base.
+The pavement is milled Cold-in-Place recycling reconditions low Cold-In-Place Recycling and has been very successful.